jmettraux/aac_magic/src/spells.md

 Flail of magical pain.

 Inflicts 1d6 + skill damage points.
-There must a direct way between the weaver and their target.
+There must a direct way between the caster and their target.

 Silver threads do stop the coal flail.